Olalekanrasaq/CDE_linux_git_assignment/README.md

 - Compiling bash script to create database, create tables, and iterates over and copies each of the CSV files into the tables.
 - The script can be assessed [here](./Scripts/Bash_Scripts/parch_and_posey.sh).

+## Analysis of the posey database using SQL

+Sql queries are written to answer questions possed by the instructor.
+The answers (sql scripts) to the four questions can be found in the [SQL Script directory](./Scripts/SQL_Scripts/).